ptstream/QtUPnP/README.md

   - And a lot of another things.

 To test easily AIVCtrl, some installers are available at: https://drive.google.com/drive/folders/1buJLY6XTpp-wZo90_Iixgs8oof-Ij1yu?usp=sharing
-  - Windows 7 to 10: Download install-AIVCtrl-1.1.2.exe and double click on it to install.
+  - Windows 7 to 10: Download install-AIVCtrl-1.1.3.exe and double click on it to install.
     Tested with Windows 10.
-To use Vista the application must be rebuilt with Qt 5.6.

-  - Kubuntu and Ubuntu x86: Download aivctrl-1.1.2.deb double click on it to install.
+  - Kubuntu and Ubuntu x86: Download aivctrl-1.1.3.deb double click on it to install.
-    Tested with Kubuntu 17.10, and Ubuntu 16.04 LTS (for this, use preferably /user/share/aivctrl/aivctrl.run.desktop to launch AIVCtrl).
+    Tested with Kubuntu 17.10 and Ubuntu 18.04 under VirtualBox, and Ubuntu 18.04 native.

-  - All Linux x86: Download aivctrl-1.1.2.zip for a manual installation.
+  - All Linux x86: Download aivctrl-1.1.3.zip for a manual installation.
     Not tested (for this, use preferably /user/share/aivctrl/aivctrl.run.desktop to launch AIVCtrl).

-  - Raspbian: Download aivctrl-pi3-1.1.2.deb.
-See raspberry-pi3-installation-notes.txt at the same https address.
+  - Raspbian: Download aivctrl-pi3-1.1.3.deb.
       Tested on Raspberry PI3 with Raspbian Stretch.
-    You can also install manually using aivctrl-pi3-1.1.2.zip.
-Just unpack in a folder after install qt5.

   - Documentation in English and French.

 Some hardware or software devices are tested :